OM book glossary

 More

-Page last updated 19.v.24 to add the new BetterDocs “encyclopedia” listing of entries.
+Creation date lost, updated 19.v.24 to add the new BetterDocs “encyclopedia” listing of entries, tweaks 22.i.25.
 Author CE, page and all glossary contents are copyright to me.
 That may change to a Creative Commons licence later when I am happier with the content.